Orlando Arcia Player Props: Braves vs. Padres

-After going 0-for-4 in his most recent game, Orlando Arcia and the Atlanta Braves take on the San Diego Padres (who will start Michael Wacha) at 7:20 PM ET on Saturday.
+After going 0-for-4 in his last game, Orlando Arcia and the Atlanta Braves face the San Diego Padres (who will start Seth Lugo) at 7:10 PM ET on Sunday.

-He had a hitless showing in his previous game (0-for-4) against the Padres.
+He is looking to bounce back after he struck out four times in his most recent game against the Padres.

 Orlando Arcia Game Info & Props vs. the Padres